Contact UsInvestorsCareersMediaScienceContact Us

 • Magnetic Resonance Imaging (MRI) scans use a magnetic field and radio waves to produce detailed pictures of soft tissue that may not show up in an X-ray

-If cancer is detected in your breast, you may have additional scans to see if the cancer has spread to other parts of the body such as:5
+If cancer is detected in your breast, you may have additional scans to see if the cancer has spread to other parts of the body, such as:6

 • A CT scan (Computerised Tomography) provides a more-detailed x-ray of the body, usually in order to see if cancer has spread to the organs such as the lungs or liver6

-• Bone scans, also called bone scintigraphy, can be used to help identify cancer in the bone, which appear as one or multiple ‘hot spots’6
+• Bone scans, also called bone scintigraphy, can be used to help identify cancer in the bone, which appear as one or multiple ‘hot spots’7

 How Is Breast Cancer Treated?

-Your oncologist will take a number of factors into account when deciding on a treatment plan.
-These include:8
+Your care team will take a number of factors into account when deciding on a treatment plan.
+These include:9

 • The amount of a protein called HER2 on the cancer cells